 The 20-Year Waste Strategy issues paper

-The issues paper was released in March and April 2020 for public consultation, to help shape the development of the 20-Year Waste Strategy.
+An issues paper, Cleaning Up Our Act: The Future for Waste and Resource Recovery in NSW, was released in March and April 2020 for public consultation, to help shape the development of the 20-Year Waste Strategy.

-At the same time, the NSW Government released a discussion paper to inform the NSW Plastics Plan to address the priority need to reduce plastic waste.
+At the same time, the NSW Government released a discussion paper, Cleaning Up Our Act: Redirecting the Future of Plastic in NSW to inform the NSW Plastics Plan to address the priority need to reduce plastic waste.
 The Plan will form part of the 20-Year Waste Strategy and contain specific measures to manage plastic waste and pollution in NSW.